Work-Based Learning

 Internship – Unpaid

-Definition: An opportunity in real world environments for exposure to the requirements of a particular occupation or industry, the work environment and the behavioral expectations for success on the job.
+Definition: Internships are on or off-campus work-based learning activities designed to provide students with opportunities in real-world environments for exposure to the requirements of a particular occupation or industry.
+Students will learn about the work environment and the expectations for success in a career pathway.
 Such work experiences are not expected to provide formal training for occupational skills, although some skills may be learned.
+Internships are completed under the guidance of an industry supervisor and school district personnel, who in combination with the student will create a framework for learning and reflection.
+Internships may be paid or unpaid.
+For every 60 hours of internship work, students will earn a 0.5 credit.

 Profile: